flyer3742/hello-world/README.md

 Hello World
 Hello everyone!

-I'm learning to coding using HTML and CSS and later JavaScript
+I'm learning to code using HTML and CSS and later JavaScript